devnull-tools/logspitter/README.md

     $ mvn package

 And deploy it on you server.
-It will expose a SOAP endpoint that allows to publish a log entry to be forwarded to the log engine.
-The folder `cli` contains a **bash** script that consumes this endpoint.
-Just execute the script to see an usage help.
+It will expose a REST endpoint that allows to publish a log entry to be forwarded to the log engine.
+The endpoint is:

-    $ ./logspitter
+    logspitter/log/{level}

+The query params are:

+- message - the message
+- category - the category of the message (optional)
+- exceptionClass - the exception to throw (optional)

 ## Logging profiles